palex88/web-site-profiler/README.md

 ## Findings

-Since I used Rust's low level TCP socket stream, instead of a third party HTTP package, my tool was unable to handle HTTPS requests.
+Since I used Rust's low level TCP socket stream, instead of a third party HTTP package, this tool is unable to handle HTTPS requests.
 It seemed like an unfeaable amount of work to implement SSL/TLS connection on top of my tool for a project this size.
 Since the assignment specifically says not to use a external package, I opted to keep the implementation this way.

 Because of this, any HTTP request to a site that required HTTPS would give a `301 Moved Permanently` response code that directs to the HTTPS version of the site.
 Any call to a HTTPS (`https://www.cloudflare.com/` instead of `www.cloudflare.com/`) would result in the TCPStream throwing an error.